aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to EXCEL" h2="Export XSLFO File to EXCEL via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and efficient way to convert XSLFO to EXCEL without any manual intervention.

+The process of converting XSLFO to EXCEL involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XSLFO to XLSX.
+This component provides a wide range of features and options to convert XSLFO to XLSX with ease.
+It also supports a variety of formats such as PDF, XPS, HTML, SVG, PCL, XSL-FO, and many more.

+Once the XSLFO is converted to XLSX, Aspose.Cells for .NET is used to convert XLSX to EXCEL.
+This component provides a comprehensive set of features and options to convert XLSX to EXCEL with ease.
+It also supports a variety of formats such as XLSX, XLS, CSV, ODS, HTML, PDF, and many more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Using Aspose.Total for .NET, developers can easily convert XSLFO to EXCEL within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and efficient way to convert XSLFO to EXCEL without any manual intervention.
+It also supports a variety of formats and provides a comprehensive set of features and options to convert XSLFO to EXCEL with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}